 Over the course of 2017, a group of students led a design experiment: to see what a school might look like if the meaning and ambition of the globally agreed Sustainable Development Goals were realised in their school.
 The team of 37 student-activists used the popular computer game Minecraft as a digital learning tool to … More 17 Goals.
 1 School.
 And Minecraft.

-In July each year, in collaboration with the Mediterranean Academy of Diplomatic Studies (MEDAC) at the University of Malta, 80:20 organises a summer school on human rights issues for diplomats, non-governmental organisation personal and students in Sliema, Malta.
-The Human Rights Summer School has five major strands: To identify and explore the nature of the … More Human Rights Summer School, Sliema
+In July each year, in collaboration with the Mediterranean Academy of Diplomatic Studies (MEDAC) at the University of Malta, 80:20 organised a summer school on human rights issues for diplomats, non-governmental organisation personal and students in Sliema, Malta.
+The Human Rights Summer School had five major strands: To identify and explore the nature of the … More Human Rights Summer School, Sliema (2004-2017)